Call Us

 • Note the changes in the way you feel for the same reason.
 Little things, like having a clearer mind, feeling healthier, being more tolerant and having more patience, make a big difference to your quality of life

 • Do your best to keep to your normal bedtimes and waking up times, eat as normally as you can, and keep reaching out to people to avoid loneliness.
-It’s important to avoid becoming hungry, angry, lonely, or tired if you want to maintain your abstinence
+It’s important to avoid becoming hungry, angry, lonely or tired if you want to maintain your abstinence

 • Plan your time.
 Being in your house for long periods can lead to boredom, which could lead you back to having a drink.
 Consider any hobbies you’ve always wanted to take up, or things you’ve wanted to learn, and use this opportunity to do so.
 Be productive

 • When you find yourself tempted, perhaps by a time of the day or week when you would normally have had a drink in the past, you can use calming phone apps to focus on something different until the feeling passes.
 Reflect on all the progress you have made.
 If you do have a lapse, just start again.
-Do not consider yourself a failure
+Don't consider yourself a failure

 Other benefits of giving up alcohol for a year